yua10/rock_paper_Scissors/week-1/version-control/version-control-exercise/README.md

-# Version control - exercise
+# Practicing Git

-Use your knowledge of version control (git + Github) to collaborate on a project effectively
+Use your knowledge of version control (Git + Github) to collaborate on a project effectively

 ## Organisation